Meet your employment match in Northern Ontario.

-The project is designed to help northern and rural communities build a skilled workforce and fill recognized labour shortages by helping potential immigrants and international students secure firm job offers.
+The program is designed to help northern and rural communities build a skilled workforce and fill recognized labour shortages by helping immigrants and secondary migrants secure firm job offers.
 Securing a job offer expedites the permanent residency process helping newcomers to achieve citizenship.
 Overall, attracting migrants to rural communities has a number of important social and economic benefits.
 Skilled workers require housing, services and products, which will provide broader benefits, including job creation, to the community.

-This project is a partnership between the North Superior Workforce Planning Board, La Société Économique de l'Ontario, the Thunder Bay Chamber of Commerce, the Thunder Bay Community Economic Development Commission and Northern Policy Institute.
+This project is a partnership between the North Superior Workforce Planning Board, La Société Économique de l'Ontario, the Thunder Bay Chamber of Commerce, the Thunder Bay Community Economic Development Commission, the Greater Sudbury Chamber of Commerce and Northern Policy Institute.

 - Personalized appointments to assess specific needs and target assistance